 - The Event type list itemizes all event types that have been logged by Citrix Session Recording.
 You can select any one of the event types to search.
 Selecting Any Citrix-defined event means to search for all recordings with any type of events logged by Citrix Session Recording. - The Event text filter supports partial match.
-Wildcards are not supported. - The Event text filter is case-insensitive when matching. - For the types of events, the words App Start, App End, Client drive mapping, and File Rename do not participate in matching when you search by Event text.
+Wildcards are not supported. - The Event text filter is case-insensitive when matching. - For the Citrix.EventMonitor.AppStart, Citrix.EventMonitor.AppEnd, Citrix.EventMonitor.CDMUSBDri Citrix.EventMonitor.GenericUSBDriveAttach,Citrix.EventMonitor.FileCreate, Citrix.EventMonitor.FileDelete, Citrix.EventMonitor.FileMove, Citrix.EventMonitor.FileRename, Citrix.EventMonitor.WebBrowsing, and Citrix.EventMonitor.TopMost events, the words

+App Start, App End, Client drive mapping, and File Rename do not participate in matching when you search by Event text.
 Therefore, when you type App Start, App End, Client drive mapping, or File Rename in the Event text box, no result can be found.